 In order for your terminal to work correctly, the terminal must be installed in a location that provides a clear, unobstructed, line of sight to the satellite.
 Any objects such as building structures or trees may degrade the quality of the satellite signal.
-To determine where to install the terminal, you will need to determine if you have both a clear unobstructed line of sight to the satellite and that your fixed mount is aimed in the approximate direction to the satellite.
+To determine where to install the terminal, you will need to verify if you have both a clear unobstructed line of sight to the satellite and that your fixed mount is aimed in the approximate direction to the satellite.

-To determine the direction from your location to the satellite follow the steps below:
+To determine the direction from your location to the satellite, use a satellite pointing app, or power up the UT, allow it to get a GPS fix and then check the pointing information on the Web UI Home page.

-- Determine the latitude and longitude of the site and enter them into the Location Spreadsheet that is available on the Hughes BGAN support page: www.bgan.hughes.com.
-This will give you the compass direction and the elevation angle to point the terminal.
-Alternatively, it can be done by powering up the UT, allowing it to get a GPS fix and then checking the pointing information on the Web UI Home page. - 2.
-Unbox the Hughes 9502 One-piece terminal. - 3.
-Determine the install location of the unit. - 4.
+- 1. Unbox the Hughes 9502 One-piece terminal. - Determine the install location of the unit. - 2.
 Install the terminal with the installation hardware that you have chosen by following the instructions below.